Summer & Cinnamon

 Hello there!

-I’m Summer—the messy apron behind Summer & Cinnamon.
-I’m a mom of three boys, born in sunny Mesa, now living in the beautiful Utah mountains.
-I've traded my city life for hiking trails and mixing bowls, and I couldn't be happier.
+Hi, I'm Summer — the slightly messy apron behind Summer & Cinnamon.
+I'm a mom of three boys, raised in sunny Mesa and now planted in the Utah mountains, where I've traded city life for hiking trails and mixing bowls.
+Before kids, I worked in events — now I share comfort food recipes my family actually eats and party planning calculators built on real catering math.

 More about me